FLwolfy/TriggerFlow/README.md

 3. Expand the Samples section
 4. Click Import on the "Basic Trigger Example"

-The sample includes a test scene, tag constraints, and debug actions.
+The sample includes a test scene, a tag constraint, and a debug action.

 ---